eiri020/ha_updater/README.md

 * A docker based setup (https://www.home-assistant.io/docs/installation/docker/)
 * git is configured to be accessed through SSH, using public keys for authentication

+# Requirements
+* following software packages need to be installed, on both your development pc and the Home Assistant server:
+** jq
+** head
+** getopt
+** curl
+** git
+** bash
+(All these packages seem to be preinstalled in the standard docker homeassistant images)
+* It assumed that you already have a git repository to host the updates (create a master and develop branch)
+* .HA_VERSION should be in you .gitignore.
+This way the scripts can detect if you are running on HA server or the development system
+* Activate the master branch on the Home Assistent server, activate the development branch on your development system